aws/karpenter-provider-aws/designs/statefulset-disruption.md

 **Problem A. If step 2 doesn't happen, there will be a 6+ minute delay.**

-If volumes are not *confirmed* as unmounted *by CSI Node Service*, Kubernetes cannot confirm volumes are not in use and will wait 6 minutes and confirm node is unhealthy before treating the volume as unmounted.
+If volumes are not *confirmed* as unmounted *by CSI Node Service*, Kubernetes cannot confirm volumes are not in use and will wait a hard-coded [6 minute MaxWaitForUnmountDuration](https://github.com/kubernetes/kubernetes/blob/8b727956214818a3a5846bca060426a13a578348/pkg/controller/volume/attachdetach/attach_detach_controller.go#L94) and confirm node is unhealthy before treating the volume as unmounted.
 See [EBS CSI 6-minute delay FAQ](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/faq.md#6-minute-delays-in-attaching-volumes) for more context. [^6]

-Customers will see the following event (Note the 6+ minute delay):
+Customers will see the following event on pod object (Note the 6+ minute delay):

 ```
 Warning  FailedAttachVolume      6m51s              attachdetach-controller  Multi-Attach error for volume "pvc-123" Volume is already exclusively attached to one node and can't be attached to another